jbisbee1/DS1000_F2026/README.md

 The assessment structure distinguishes **practice**, **component mastery**, **integration**, and **authentic application**.
 Homework is low-stakes and AI-enabled; Daily Quizzes and Unit Tests are completed independently in class under Respondus LockDown Browser; Evidence Debates and the Project Defense assess judgment, communication, and transfer.

-The working grading architecture for the redesigned course is:
+The course grade is based on the following components:

-- **Weekly Homework (5 pts):** Short, low-stakes preparation for the next independent assessment.
+- **Homework (5 pts):** Approximately 15 short, low-stakes assignments provide coached practice for the next independent assessment.
 AI use is expected and often explicitly required.
 Homework emphasizes specification, verification, and practice rather than unaided code production.
+Homework is graded primarily for completion and reasonable effort; your **best 10 assignments count, at 0.5 points each**.
-- **Daily Quizzes (15 pts):** Very short, in-class checks at the beginning of most instructional meetings.
-These assess the component skill from the preceding lecture/homework and are completed without AI or internet access.
+- **Daily Quizzes (15 pts):** Approximately 20 very short, in-class checks occur at the end of instructional meetings.
+These assess the key reasoning from that day's lecture and activities and are completed without AI or internet access.
+Your **best 15 quizzes count, at 1 point each**.
-- **Unit Tests (40 pts):** Five in-class, case-based assessments (8 pts each) that ask you to integrate several skills on an unfamiliar empirical problem.
-Unit Tests emphasize reasoning from claims to evidence rather than memorizing R syntax.
+- **Unit Tests (40 pts):** Five in-class, case-based assessments ask you to integrate several skills on an unfamiliar empirical problem. **All five Unit Tests count, at 8 points each.** Unit Tests emphasize reasoning from claims to evidence rather than memorizing R syntax.
-- **Evidence Debates (10 pts):** Two structured evidence-adjudication exercises.
-Small groups temporarily defend competing interpretations of a factual claim; each student then submits an independent verdict about what the evidence actually supports.
+- **Evidence Debates (25 pts):** Five structured evidence-adjudication exercises ask you to evaluate a factual claim as evidence is revealed, update your judgment, contribute to a team argument, and then submit an independent verdict about what the evidence actually supports. **All five Evidence Debates count, at 5 points each.**
 - **Project & Defense (15 pts):** You will be randomly assigned to a team of 3-4.
 Teams develop a data science project (question + dataset + analysis) outside of class -- AI use is expected and encouraged here -- but the grade is based primarily on a live, in-class poster-session defense where you explain and field questions about the whole project.
 See the rubric below.

-- **Remaining 15 pts:** Reserved while the redesign is finalized.
-The current plan is to use these points for a cumulative independent assessment or to redistribute them across Unit Tests and the Project Defense.
-This will be finalized before the course begins.
+### Homework: coached practice

+Most instructional lectures are paired with a short homework assignment designed to provide coached preparation and practice for the analytical task.
+Approximately 15 homework assignments will be assigned during the semester; your **best 10 count**, each worth **0.5 points**, for **5 course points total**.

+Homework is where you should use the resources available to a practicing data scientist.
+You may use **AI tools, your notes, course materials, classmates, and outside resources** unless an assignment specifically says otherwise.
+You are encouraged to use AI to generate or debug R code, explain unfamiliar syntax, propose analytical approaches, and critique your reasoning.

+The goal is not to demonstrate that you can produce R code without assistance.
+The goal is to practice making good analytical decisions and to learn how to evaluate whether the code, analysis, and interpretation you receive are appropriate.

+Homework is graded primarily for **completion and reasonable effort**, rather than for producing a single correct answer.
+Because only your best 10 homework scores count, ordinary missed assignments and occasional unsuccessful attempts are already built into the grading structure.

+### The course workflow

+Most instructional topics follow the same cycle:

+**Homework → Lecture / Activity → Daily Quiz**

+**Homework:** You prepare and practice with access to AI and other resources.
+The emphasis is on specifying what needs to be done, using tools effectively, checking their output, and interpreting the resulting evidence.

+**Lecture / Activity:** We introduce or deepen an analytical problem and work through how to reason about it.

+**Daily Quiz:** At the end of the class meeting, you complete a short independent check without AI or internet access.
+The quiz asks whether you understand the key reasoning from that instructional cycle—not whether you have memorized R syntax.
+Students with approved extended-time accommodations may continue working after the regular class period.

+After several of these cycles, an **Assessment Day** begins with an Evidence Debate that provides collaborative synthesis of the unit, followed by an independent Unit Test that asks you to transfer the unit's skills to a new empirical problem.

 ### How the pieces fit together